PHASMA (PHASMA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 PHASMA Historical Price

-According to the latest data gathered on PHASMA live price page, the current price of PHASMA is 0.000003USD.
+According to the latest data gathered on PHASMA live price page, the current price of PHASMA is 0USD.
 The circulating supply of PHASMA(PHASMA) is

 In the past 24 hours, PHASMA has shown a price movement of